 The exhibition presents Gauguin as an uncompromising artist.
 An artist, who early on, and without hesitation, found a clear trail to follow in his pursuit of ‘the true’.
 Despite personal and economic reverses, when he pursued ‘the primitive’, it was not in the form of an ethnographical venture, but rather proceeded from an artistic vision.
 His world of motifs and imagery, whether inspired by Brittany, Egypt or Polynesia, strive after ‘the primitive’ as a concept.
 With Gauguin, as the exhibition demonstrates, ‘the primitive’ should be understood as both something eternally valid, firmly rooted in human nature, and as an artistic brand of equal parts fiction and reality.

-This event is based on the exhibition “Gauguin – Tales from Paradise”, which Glyptoteket curated in the autumn of 2015 for MUDEC – Museo delle Culture in Milan.
+This event is based on the exhibition “Gauguin – Tales from Paradise”.
+The exhibition curated the Glyptotek in the autumn of 2015 for MUDEC – Museo delle Culture di Milano.

 Enjoy a delicious brunch or lunch overlooking the Glyptotek's beautiful Winter Garden.